About THE CONFERENCE

 The conference is organised by the Bulgarian Long-Term Ecosystem Research network (LTER-BG), which celebrates 20 years of coordinated long-term ecosystem observation and research, with the support of eLTER RI and Pensoft Publishers.

-LTER-BG receives funding from the National Roadmap for Research Infrastructure, financially coordinated by the Ministry of Education and Science of the Republic of Bulgaria.
+LTER-BG receives funding from the National Roadmap for Research Infrastructure, coordinated by the Ministry of Education and Science of the Republic of Bulgaria.

 Scientific Committee